szczepanja/kafka-streams-dockerized/README.md

    `docker-compose exec broker kafka-console-consumer --topic count-topic --from-beginning --bootstrap-server localhost:9092`
     - Now produce message from Producer to Consumer and wait for the event in Consumer terminal

 5. You can also check out the Confluent Control Center on [localhost:9021](http://localhost:9021/)

     - Navigate to: `Topics > output > Messages` and produce message from here.
 The output will be available on your Consumer terminal.

+This project includes GitHub Actions.